UCL/RefbasedMI/README.md

 **seed**	    seed value to obtain same outputs

-**prior**     prior tu use in mcmcNorm, default jeffreys, uniform  or ridge
+**prior**     prior to use in mcmcNorm, default jeffreys, uniform  or ridge

 **burnin**	     burnin value